Endometrial biopsy is the removal of a small piece of tissue from the lining of the uterus (endometrium) for examination.

 How the Test will Feel

 The instruments may feel cold.
-You may feel some pain when the cervix is grasped.
-You may have some cramping as the instruments enter the uterus and the sample is collected.
+You may feel some cramping when the cervix is grasped.
+You may have some mild cramping as the instruments enter the uterus and the sample is collected.
+The discomfort is mild, though for some women it can be severe.
+However, the duration of the test and the pain are short.

 The biopsy is normal if the cells in the sample are not abnormal.